Reduced quantum electrodynamics in curved space: Application to curved graphene layer

-As described in~\cite{Vozmediano:2010} positive or negative curvature in graphene arises by removing or introducing sites in a given hexagonal lattice ring.
-These are the so-called disclination defects.
-Dislocation defects (pair of disclinations of opposite curvature) introduce torsion but have zero net curvature~\cite{Katanaev:92} and therefore is not encompassed in the present work.
-Ripples due to thermal fluctuations have also been observed~\cite{Katsnelson:2007}.
-In this section we describe how to apply the formalism developed so far to the case of disclination defects in graphene.
 There are two small modifications to be made.
 First of all photons, contrary to electrons, are not subjected to a curved space.
 Therefore we set $M_\gamma^2=0$.
 Notice however that the one-loop vacuum polarization \eqref{1loopvacpol} is not affected by $M^2_\gamma$ as there are no internal gauge field propagators.
 Importantly the Ward Identity still holds for $M_\gamma^2=0$ as only a few immaterial factors of $|g|^{1/2}$ drop out.
 This is confirmed by the recovery of the known UV divergences from flat graphene, see from~\cite{Vozmediano:2011}.

-Secondly we must substitute $\gamma^i$ by $v_{F}\gamma^i$, with $v_{F} \approx 1/300$.
+In turn, we must substitute $\gamma^i$ by $v_{F}\gamma^i$, with $v_{F} \approx 1/300$.
 This takes into account the actual Fermi velocity of the Dirac excitations.
 The system \eqref{renormalized} of renormalized parameters is then complemented by \beq v_{F} = Z_v v_R. \eeq It has been shown that the relativistic theory with $v_{F}=c=1$ is a fixed point in the infrared~\cite{Vozmediano:1994,Vozmediano:2011}.
 It must be kept in mind that $v$, hence also $Z_v$, enter only alongside the spatial components of the gamma matrices.
 This results in a slightly more involved renormalization procedure as the frequency parts of both the fermion self-energy and vertex correction are proportional to $Z_2$ and $Z_1$, whereas the momentum parts are proportional to $Z_2 Z_v$ and $Z_1 Z_v$.
 By virtue of the Ward Identity $Z_1=Z_2$ it is seen that the fermion wavefunction and vertex renormalize equally as usual.
 This suggests two independent ways to compute $Z_v$, the simplest being through the fermion self-energy.

 The Feynman rules for the application of the theory to graphene for the case of retarded Coulomb interaction produce the following expressions for the fermionic and gauge-field propagator, and the photon-fermion-fermion vertex, respectively: \bea &iS_0(\omega_p,\mathbf{p}) = \frac{i(\gamma^0\omega_p-v_{F}\gamma^i p^i)}{\omega_p^2 - v_{F}^2\mathbf{p}^2-M_e^2v_{F}^4}\nn\\ &iD_0(\omega_p,\mathbf{p}) =\frac{1}{2} \frac{i}{\sqrt{-\omega_p^2+\mathbf{p}^2}}\nn\\ &-ie\Gamma_0^0 = -ie\gamma^0. \eea The free fermion propagator above has the feature that it does not modify the density of states at $x'$ because $M_e^2(x')$ is a momentum-independent constant within our framework.
 This readily follows from